wilsonz8427/github-tutorial/README.md

 3. Wait until Github is done forking the project when it is loaded you should see your username near with the project name that your forked

 **How to clone**
-When you finish the fork of the project you must clone it into your Cloud 9 to make any changes
+When github is done forking the project you must clone it into your Cloud 9 to make any changes.
+Make sure that your username is next to the name of the project.

 1. Find the green "Clone or download" button near the right side and click on it
 2. AFter you click on it you should see "Clone with_____"
     1. If it says HTTPS click on "Use SSH" to the right